Thank you for reading our post, please rate this article at the end.

 Maintenance Records

-For example, in my Winnebago Class B, there are different critical equipment such as propane generators, water heaters, furnaces, and fridges.
+For example, in my Winnebago Class B, there are different critical pieces of equipment such as propane generators, water heaters, furnaces, and fridges.
 These components require periodic maintenance, even when my RV is idle.
+The generator manual, for example, requires that I run it for at least 30 minutes under load every minute.

+Now, if I skip maintenance records for a long time, shit will go down and may break at the worst possible time.
 When buying a used trailer, you can’t always assume the previous owner maintained the RV.
 So, the first step is to request maintenance records.

-If they have a scrupulous maintenance record, that’s a plus on your side.
+If they have a scrupulous maintenance record, that’s a plus for you.
 It indicates the previous owners have been responsible for maintaining the RV.
+However, if they have no maintenance records to show for it, be prepared to inspect and probably replace everything.

-The inspection isn’t so easy, especially if you’re new to an RV, because you need to track down the manual for every piece of equipment and determine what inspection to do or how to troubleshoot issues.
+The inspection isn’t easy, especially if you’re new to an RV, because you need to locate the manual for each piece of equipment and determine which inspections to perform or how to troubleshoot issues.
+One of the key things to watch for when inspecting a used RV is water damage.

-Saggy or spongy floors and soft spots in the walls and ceiling may indicate the presence of water intrusion.
+Saggy or spongy floors and soft spots in the walls and ceiling may indicate water intrusion.
 It’s usually sneaky and difficult to manage.
+Also, check for recent repairs and patches.
+It may be a sign of a band-aid project to cover up for extensive damage.

 Even then, I’d recommend hiring a professional to inspect.
 Professional inspectors are a tad expensive, but they’re worth it.
 They have a keen eye and will easily spot damage on a used RV in places you wouldn’t have imagined or thought about.